Sarah-Marion/Chomoka-na-Kitabu/README.md

     * devsarahmarion@gmail.com
     * developer.waweru@gmail.com
+    * muriithiderrick56@gmail.com
-    *
+    * jeremymutitu@gmail.com

-## YOU ARE NOT GRANTED AUTHORITY, RIGHTS OR LICENCES TO THIS PROJECT WITHOUT THE EXPRESS CONSENT OF SARAH MARION.
+## YOU ARE NOT GRANTED AUTHORITY, RIGHTS OR LICENCES TO THIS PROJECT WITHOUT THE EXPRESS CONSENT OF SARAH MARION

 Copyright (c) 2018 **Sarah Marion**